BLOOD WEDDING

 LOUNGE ONYX

-Lounge Onyx is a event featuring some of the most talented and sought after Black cabaret performers in the United Kingdom.
+Lounge Onyx is a unique event featuring some of the most talented and sought after Black cabaret performers in the United Kingdom.
+Inspired by the legendary The Cocoa Butter Club, this show aims to showcase of drag, pole dancing, poetry, burlesque, spoken word, circus performances, clowning and comedy.

 ENGINE ROOM